Need Help Now?

 If you are in need of emergency housing then our Time Stop project in Peterborough may be able to provide you with a safe place to stay.
 They provide immediate short term relief for 16-25 year olds.

-A private and confidential service for children and young people up to the age of 19, provides signposting and information.
-Open 24 hours – visit the wesbite
+Childline is a private and confidential service that is available 24 hours a day for children and young people up to the age of 19, provides signposting and information.

-A large organisation that many counsellors around the UK are registered with.
+The British Association for Counselling and Psychotherapy is a large organisation that many counsellors around the UK are registered with.
 They’re not only a charity but also an accrediting body that set certain standards and codes of ethics for counsellors and psychotherapists to adhere to.
-Call 01455 883300
+Call 01455 883300.

-Offers confidential online and telephone support including information and advice, to any adult worried about the emotional problems, behaviour or mental health of a child or young person up to the age of 25.
-PARENT HELPLINE – 0808 8025544 0pen 9am-4:30pm – visit the website
+Young Minds offer confidential online and telephone support including information and advice, to any adult worried about the emotional problems, behaviour or mental health of a child or young person up to the age of 25.
+There is also a parent helpline 0808 8025544 which is open 9am-4:30pm.

 Visit our self help section which contains lots of useful information for young people, parents and family members.